iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 - Album art image is displayed in the UI
 - The UI contains a button for quickly importing tones from the profile
 - Common hotkeys: Ctrl+N, Ctrl+O, Ctrl+S, ...
-- Remembers five recently opened projects
+- Remembers the five recently opened projects
 - Better at opening templates created with old versions of the Toolkit than the Toolkit itself
 - The UI prevents you from creating two main arrangements (represent = 1) for the same path
 - Option to remove DD levels when importing a PSARC
 - Nicer looking tone editor that prevents gaps between gear slots
 - Command to generate new IDs per arrangement or for all arrangements
 - No arbitrary limitations on what characters can be used in artist/song names or their sort values
+- The program does not stop responding while building a package
+- The currently open project is not closed when the configuration is changed
 - The UI is localizable into different languages

 ### Generated Package Minutiae